 With the exception of the small deposit that purchasers pay, Cardel is assuming all risks and financing all the costs of building a new home, including development fees, permits, inspections, labor, insurance and materials.
 Asking for proof of pre-approval is simply our method of ensuring that purchasers are in a financial situation to support and complete their new home purchase.

 Yes, you can pay in cash.

 Depending on the community and other variables, it can take between 9-14 months to build a new home from the time a sales agreement has been signed by all parties.

 After You Buy a Cardel Home

-Your visit to the Cardel design center to meet with a designer and make your selections generally happens within approximately three weeks of purchasing your new home.
+Your visit to the Cardel design center to meet with a designer and make your selections generally happens within approximately 30 days of purchasing your new home.

 Homeowners typically spend 10-20% of the base price of the home in the design center.
 The amount varies based on the community and floorplan chosen.

 For reasons of safety and liability and in order to qualify for a new home warranty, all flooring, countertops, cabinets, etc., must be purchased and installed by Cardel.
 Homebuyers are provided with options for many of these materials.

 Because materials have to be ordered weeks in advance and construction contractors have to be scheduled ahead of time, it is not possible to make any structural changes after the contract has been executed by both parties.

 Our team will continue to keep you regularly informed of your home’s progress.
 If a delay is necessary, you will be notified in ample time to make any necessary arrangements.